nknorg/nkn-java-sdk/README.md

  * `WalletExample` Demonstration of generating, saving and loading a wallet.
 Including explorer queries for balance and wallet transaction to register a name or transfer assets to a different wallet
  * `PubSubExample` Sub transactions, pub message broadcast and receiving.

 For more information about `wemi` build system, visit GitHub page: [Darkyenus/WEMI](https://github.com/Darkyenus/wemi)

+### How to integrate to other projects?

+Add a dependency to a build system of your liking.
+Make sure to use `https://jitpack.io` resolver and `com.github.nknorg:nkn-java-sdk:0.1.1` locator

 ## Contributions